 You will gain experience working across both main Key Stages and with a range of abilities and needs of pupils.

 All teachers must have at least a 2:2 degree or an equivalent qualification.
 GCSE Maths, English and Science is also required (or equivalents).

 We are also looking for potential future teachers so candidates who are engaging, passionate and eager to learn are most likely to be accepted onto the course.
 We highly encourage applicants to have had or to be gaining experience working with children, either in a previous career or voluntary basis.
 We will be looking for strong literacy and numeracy skills, and these will be tested at interview.
-You will also need to pass the DfE skills tests in literacy and numeracy.
 Team work, organisational skills and good humour are also essential skills of a good teacher.
 We will judge these qualities through your application (via UCAS), references and the interview.
 Our interview procedure is a rigorous and thorough process, designed to get the best match of applicant to the School Direct places available.
 We suggest that you have a good understanding of the current educational systems and have considered how pupils learn and the essential skills of a teacher.

 Our accrediting partner is The University of Gloucestershire and our course follows their main structure.
-However, the School Direct course does allow for more time in schools and a more individualised training programme.
-You will work with a small group (maximum of 10) of other trainees across the partnership and share weekly training sessions.
+However, the School Direct course does allow for more time in schools and a more individualised training programme, planned and delivered by local experienced teachers.
+You will work with a small group of other trainees (maximum of 10) across the partnership and share weekly training sessions.

 You will be trained in a highly supportive and inspirational environment and will develop the rigour, professional knowledge, understanding and skills necessary for the delivery of creative, purposeful and challenging teaching and learning.

 Much of the training will be delivered by expert teachers in the partnership schools.
 This will be enhanced by attendance at The University of Gloucestershire.